Your lawn mower blade may have taken a beating after a summer of mowing and that may have you wondering how often to change lawn mower blades.

 People often ask, “How do I know when I need to change my lawn mower blade?”

-Here are four signs it’s time to replace your blade:
+If you’re wondering when to replace a lawn mower blade, here are four signs it’s time to replace your blade:

 1. It’s more than two years old.

 As a general rule of thumb, a mower blade should be replaced every one to two years for safety and performance purposes.

 It’s extremely common for blades to bend when you accidentally mow over rocks or other large objects.
 A bent, off-balance blade is a safety concern and may cause premature damage to the lawn mower such as destroying the bearings.

 3. It’s dull and you’ve already sharpened it twice.

 A sharp blade is essential to a healthy lawn.
 Dull blades tear grass, rather than cut, causing ragged tips and a widespread yellow hue over the lawn.
 If you’ve already sharpened the blade twice, it’s best to replace the blade.
 Repeated sharpening weakens blades, making them brittle and more susceptible to dangerous damage.

 4. There are dents, gouges and/or pieces missing.

 Deep dents, gouges and missing pieces are a major safety hazard.
 If there is any damage, it’s time to replace your blade.
 Pebbles and other small debris can be propelled at high speeds, which can cause fatal accidents.
 Damaged blades increase the risk of objects being propelled.